AlisaMartyanova/devops/app_python/DOCKER.md

 Split long or complex `RUN` statements on multiple lines separated with backslashes to make your `Dockerfile` more readable, understandable, and maintainable.

+* #### Linter for Dockerfile (Red Hat)

+Linter for dockerfile allows you to check basic dockerfile syntax and also allows you to check that a dockerfile follows best practices according to a selected profile.
+A profile defines the set of rules that a file is checked against.